AI For No-Cool HVAC Calls

 Property-manager tenant escalation

-Maintenance teams balancing resident updates, owner questions, vendor-shopping risk, access, photos, and repeat complaints.
+Maintenance teams balancing resident updates, owner questions, vendor-shopping risk, access, photos, repeat complaints, and after-hours callbacks.

 Outcome: Create a prepared callback summary instead of a vague missed number.